microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/table-post-rows.md

 Namespace: microsoft.graph

-Adds rows to the end of the table.
-Note that the API can accept multiple rows data using this API.
-Adding one row at a time could lead to performance degradation.
-The recommended approach would be to batch the rows together in a single call rather than doing single row insertion.
-For best results, collect the rows to be inserted on the application side and perform single rows add operation.
-Experiment with the number of rows to determine the ideal number of rows to use in single API call.
+Adds rows to the end of a table.
+Note that this API can accept multiple rows of data.
+Adding one row at a time can affect performance.
+The recommended approach is to batch the rows together in a single call rather than inserting single rows.
+For best results, collect the rows to be inserted on the application side and perform a single row add operation.
+Experiment with the number of rows to determine the ideal number of rows to use in a single API call.

-## Error Handling

-This request might occasionally receive a `504 HTTP` error.
+This request might occasionally result in a `504 HTTP` error.
 The appropriate response to this error is to repeat the request.

 ## Permissions